Written by Scribendi

 The humble but effective SWOT analysis will produce a detailed map of your current environment—its hills and valleys alike.
 Knowing how to write a SWOT analysis will provide you with the vantage point you need to choose a direction and blaze a trail toward your goals.
 SWOT analyses may not be crystal balls, but they are something like compasses.
 Use them wisely, and you will never be lost.

-Start strong.
+Make a strong start.
 Connect with a professional editor.

 About the Author